 Another pro is that you have your data saved once you sign in.
 They have some invoice management features, like tracking paid invoices, client profiles, etc.

 At first, I thought the item breakdown lacked customization since I could only add the amount but not the quantity/hours.
-But then I noticed that there’s a Basic and Advanced mode of invoice generation.
-Thankfully, I could switch between the basic and advanced forms (and various types of invoices) without losing all my data.
+But then I noticed a Basic and Advanced mode of invoice generation.
+Thankfully, I could switch between the primary and advanced forms (and various invoices) without losing all my data.

 Cons